stenjo/dot-matrix-calendar/README.md

 git clone https://github.com/stenjo/dot-matrix-calendar.git
 cd dot-matrix-calendar
 ```

-Connect your esp32-S2 to your Mac via usb cable.
-Set the board into programming mode by holding button 0, pressing the reset button and releasing the button 0 when the board is connected.

 Check what usb port the board is connected to by running the following command: